davidjaguilar104/code-quiz/pseudocode.md

 Tasks needed to complete
-1. Clicking the start button starts to decrement the 75 thats initially there, as well as displaying the first question
+1. Clicking the start button starts timer countdown
 - add event listener to the button to start the quiz
-- add a function to that event listener and have it start the counting down on the timer as well as display the first question
+- add a function to that event listener and have it start the counting down on the timer

--display the first question and hide the original html
+2. When start quiz button is clicked display the first question and get rid of starting content
+- create function that dynamically generates the questions and answers
+- this function also gets rid of initial content displayed when page is loaded